ds300/derivablejs/README.md

 At no point did `root` contain a word which starts with 'b' and ends with 'o', and yet from reading the console output you would be forgiven for thinking otherwise.
 In FRP-speak this is called a 'glitch'.
 Havelock is glitch-free.

 The one major issue with both of these libraries is that they require ClojureScript.
-I *adore* ClojureScript but I'm not one of these extremely lucky people who get to use it at their job.
+Don't get me wrong, I *adore* ClojureScript.
+But I'm not one of these extremely lucky people who get to use it at their job.

 So what's available in JS land?
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.